Comparison of Client-Based and Browser-Based Zero Trust Access Connections

 • You can enable this option for private resources to allow connections from users who do not have managed devices, such as contractors, vendors, and others with bring-your-own (BYOD) devices, and from devices that do not have a client.
 You do not need to install anything on such devices.

-• Access is solely via browser.
+• Access is solely from the browser.

 • Users access private resources using a dummy URL that does not expose your actual resource address.
 Secure Access redirects browser-based traffic to the actual resource if access rules allow the traffic.